 - Extras- doughnuts, hot cocoa, peppermint bark… the list goes on.
 So which seasonal items do we think we are going to purchase?

 Then I allocate the amount that I have by all the “obligations” I have.
 Maybe this year I won’t make a party.
 Maybe I will but on a really tight budget.
 Maybe our “extras” will be pretty skimpy this year.
 Is there anything I can DIY?

-We are trying to raise our kids to enjoy and appreciate the holidays BESIDES for the gifts they receive.
+We are trying to raise our kids to enjoy and appreciate the holidays BESIDES the gifts they receive.
 Gifts are MOST ASSUREDLY NOT the center of our holiday season.
 Of course, they are getting a gift- I am not going to deprive them of that totally.
-But the gift that they will receive will be within our budget- as modest as it may be.
-I would not be doing them any favors to raise them to focus overly on gifts or to put our (and therefore their) financial future in jeopardy to go into debt to buy them a present!
+But the gift they will receive will be within our budget- as modest as it may be.
+I would not be doing them any favors to raise them to focus overly on gifts or put our (and therefore they’re) financial future in jeopardy to go into debt to buy them a present!